hyperledger-archives/avalon/PREREQUISITES.md

 - If you are not running in a corporate proxy environment (and not connected directly to Internet), comment out the `https_proxy` line in `config/tcs_config.toml`

+- If you reinstall the Intel SGX SDK and you modified `/etc/aesmd.conf` then save and restore the file before installing the SDK.